NHL Center Ice is available as an add-on with most cable and satellite TV providers.

 NHL Center Ice airs any NHL games not already broadcast by NBC, CNBC, USA Network, or NHL Network.
-Almost all cable, satellite, or streaming services let you add NHL Center Ice so you can see all those sweet cheddar shots.
-You get up to forty out-of-market games a week, which is more puck juggling than even die-hards may be able to take.
+Almost all cable and satellite services let you add NHL Center Ice so you can see all those sweet cheddar shots.
+You get up to forty out-of-market games a week, which is more puck juggling than even diehards may be able to take.

-You can think of it like this: NHL Center Ice gives you both NHL.TV and NHL Network, which is normally its own channel—and if you want NHL Network, you may have to add it to your cable or satellite in a sports package.
+NHL Center Ice gives you both NHL.TV and NHL Network, which is normally its own channel—and if you want NHL Network only, you may have to add it to your cable or satellite in a sports package.

 NHL Center Ice includes NHL Network (a 24-hour NHL-dedicated channel) and NHL.TV (the dedicated app and streaming network, which you can buy separately).